ebullient/ttrpg-convert-cli/README.md

 <a href="https://www.buymeacoffee.com/ebullient" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

-[^1]: Description of relative vs absolute file paths: <https://stackoverflow.com/a/10288252>
+[^1]: Description of relative vs absolute file paths: <https://stackoverflow.com/a/10288252> .
+If you use a relative path, it will be resolved relative to the current working directory, as described here: <https://en.wikipedia.org/wiki/Working_directory>.